Cognition and Learning

 - modification and structuring of the learning environment and differentiation of the curriculum;

-- the physical, emotional, behavioural and educational implications of specific learning difficulties;
+- the physical, emotional, behavioral and educational implications of specific learning difficulties;

 - professional development for mainstream staff, including accredited training;